The Covid-19 case surge is altering daily life across the US. Things will likely get worse, experts warn - KVIA

 “Omicron is truly everywhere,” Dr. Megan Ranney, a professor of emergency medicine at Brown University’s School of Public Health, told CNN on Friday night.
 “What I am so worried about over the next month or so is that our economy is going to shut down, not because of policies from the federal government or from the state governments, but rather because so many of us are ill.”

-The nation broke records at least four times this week for its seven-day average of new daily Covid-19 cases, reporting an all-time high of more than 386,000 new daily infections Friday, according to the latest data from Johns Hopkins University.
-The high case count is already causing disruptions in the country.
+The nation broke records twice this week for its seven-day average of new daily Covid-19 cases, reporting an all-time high average of roughly 355,990 new daily infections Thursday.
+The high case count is already causing disruptions in parts of the country.

 In New York City, the Metropolitan Transportation Authority (MTA) is plagued with staffing issues and announced three subway lines — the B, Z and W — which service various parts of the boroughs, have been suspended.